asebaresm/web-download-bot/README.md

 A simple Telegram bot to download FC threads for people with no invite

 # Dependencies
-- virtualenv
+- virtualenv (self-contained environment)
 - wkhtmltopdf (optional for image format rendering)

 # Run the bot
 A sequence like this should make it run:
 - Check file names in `config.yml` file
-- Add cookies file
+- Add cookies DB file
 - `source  environment/bin/activate.fish`
 - `python run_bot.py`